-Wallace Rupert Turnbull, aeronautical engineer was born in 1870 in Saint John.
-From a wealthy family, he studied science at Cornell and in Germany to age 25 and worked at the Edison Lamp Works, Harrison, New Jersey, for 6 years.
+Wallace Rupert Turnbull, an aeronautical engineer, was born in 1870 in Saint John.
+Hailing from a wealthy family, he pursued science studies at Cornell and in Germany until the age of 25.
+Following his education, Turnbull worked at the Edison Lamp Works in Harrison, New Jersey, for six years.

-In 1902 he built the first wind tunnel in Canada at his private laboratory in Rothesay, where he worked for the rest of his life, geographically remote but collaborating with aviation pioneers such as Alexander Graham Bell and J.H.
+In 1902, Turnbull constructed Canada’s first wind tunnel at his private laboratory in Rothesay, where he spent the remainder of his life working.
+Although geographically isolated, he collaborated with aviation pioneers like Alexander Graham Bell and J.H.
 Parkin.

-This device adjusts the angle at which propeller blades cut the air and it became as essential to aviation as the gearbox is to the automobile.
-It provides for safety and efficiency at all engine speeds, for example, maximum power on takeoff and landings and economical cruising for long distances.
-It was independently perfected in several countries, so that Turnbull’s work has been overlooked by most historians, perhaps because he licensed its manufacture and went on with other inventions.
-But his variable-pitch propeller (now in the Canada Aviation and Space Museum, Ottawa) appears to have been the first to fly successfully.
+The variable-pitch propeller, which adjusts the angle of propeller blades as they slice through the air, became as crucial to aviation as the gearbox is to automobiles.
+It ensures safety and efficiency across all engine speeds, delivering maximum power during takeoffs and landings and economical cruising over long distances.
+The invention was independently refined in multiple countries, which may be why Turnbull’s work has been overlooked by many historians.
+Another contributing factor could be that he licensed the propeller’s production and continued pursuing other inventions.
+Nevertheless, Turnbull’s variable-pitch propeller, now housed at the Canada Aviation and Space Museum in Ottawa, seems to have been the first to achieve successful flight.

 The Saint John Airport was briefly named after him.

 This post has already been read 2316 times!